AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 This allows specific logic to be applied to notes that meet the criteria outlined above.
 The preprocessor takes the notes returned from the oracle and `preprocessor_args` as its parameters.

-An important distinction from the filter function below is that preprocessor is applied first and unlike filter it is applied in an unconstrained context.
+An important distinction from the filter function described below is that preprocessor is applied first and unlike filter it is applied in an unconstrained context.

 ### `preprocessor_args: PREPROCESSOR_ARGS`